lincc-frameworks/citation-compass/README.md

 The citation-compass module use a combination of author-specified tags and heuristics to discover citable portions of the code.
 It is not guaranteed to be complete, but rather serve as a helper to citable code discovery.
 All users should be careful to confirm they are citing all necessary code.

-Citation-compass was originally developed to support LINCC Framework's [TDAstro Package](https://github.com/lincc-frameworks/tdastro).
+Citation-compass was originally developed to support LINCC Framework's [LightCurveLynx Package](https://github.com/lincc-frameworks/lightcurvelynx).
 This package includes multiple real-world examples of how to use citation-compass.

 ## Installing